In Alamo, Nevada, a Closet was Converted into a Custom Wine Cellar with a Stunning Array of Rackspace

 Above the rackspace and just below the stairs, there was an extra space that allowed us to install the wall-mounted cooling system.
 The equipment was a CellarPro 4200, which vented out warm air into the client’s garage.

-The chosen refrigeration system, installed by an HVAC technician, adequately cooled both the small walk-in custom wine cellar and the rackspace.
+The chosen refrigeration system, installed by an HVAC technician, adequately cooled both the small wine closet and the rackspace.

 Small Area and Limited Space?
 No Problem! – Hire a Wine Storage Expert!